sampreet-chawla/GA-unit4-ruby-intro-to-ruby/README.md

 ### What is a variable in Ruby?

-A variable is an identifier that is assigned to an object, and which may hold a value.
-Ruby uses `duck typing`, which is a kind of dynamic typing.
-If a value behaves or acts like a certain type (duck), such as an integer, Ruby gives it a context and treats it as such (it’s probably a duck).
+A variable is an identifier that is assigned to an `OBJECT`, as all things in ruby are `OBJECTS`,  and which may hold a value.

 #### Examples: